Here are 50 React Native interview questions along with their answers. These will help you prepare for interviews:

 Answer:

 React Native supports deep linking to navigate to specific parts of your app from external links or notifications.
-You can configure it using Linking
+You can configure it using Linking API.

 Â